Back to all work

 Brand

 Brand analytics, A+ content, promotional strategy.
-Sellers managing a brand have a different set of questions from those selling single products.
+Sellers managing a brand operate at a different level of complexity than single-product sellers.

 05